SpatialHackathon/SpatialHackathon.github.io/index.md

 ### Organisational details

 **Target audience:** PhD/postdoc-level bioinformaticians familiar with spatial omics analysis.
-We would strongly encourage those with prior experience in spatial clustering/domain identification to apply! **This will not be a tutorial, so be ready to contribute ;p.**
+We would strongly encourage those with prior experience in spatial data analysis to apply! **This will not be a tutorial, so be ready to contribute ;p.**

 **Dates:** Monday 9th - Wednesday 11th December 2024.
 The event precedes the [European Society for Spatial Biology's inaugural conference](https://spatialbiologysociety.eu/) on 12-13 Dec.